Hermann-web/file-converter/openconv-core/README.md

-# File Conv Framework
+# Open Conv Core: The File Convertion Framework

-The `file_conv_framework` package provides a robust framework for handling file conversion tasks in Python.
+The `openconv-core` package provides a robust framework for handling file conversion tasks in Python.
 It offers a set of classes and utilities designed to simplify the process of reading from and writing to different file formats efficiently.

 ## Features